the-pear/android-perftracking/README.md

 ### Check for Build

 * Make sure `transformClassesWithPerfTrackingXXX` tasks are successful without any error during build process.
-* If your build gets failed because of any error in `transformClassesWithPerfTrackingXXX` tasks you can contact us through [Inquiry Form](https://developers.rakuten.com/hc/en-us/requests/new?ticket_form_id=399907)
+* If your build gets failed because of any error in `transformClassesWithPerfTrackingXXX` tasks you can contact us through [Inquiry Form](https://developers.rakuten.com/hc/en-us/requests/new?ticket_form_id=399907).
-* You can proceed with build by disabling instrumentation/tracking as shown [Control Instrumentation](#control)
+* You can proceed with build by disabling instrumentation/tracking as shown [Control Instrumentation](#control).

 ### Run your App